Entrance Requirements for Health Professions Programs

 If students have not taken the necessary high school prerequisites, the courses can be made up by substituting courses taken at Bergen.
-These courses must be taken before students apply to any Health Professions program.
+These courses must be taken before students apply to any Health Professions program except the Paramedic Program.
+Candidates for Paramedic Science Program may continue to complete the program prerequisites throughout the admissions process until the Fall semester program start.
 Science prerequisites must be completed within the last five years.
 Applicable college science courses taken more than five years ago are not transferable.
 All science grades must be a “C” or better.

 All students applying to health professions programs must take the basic skills test and successfully complete all remedial course-work prior to application deadline February 1.

 A successful candidate for a health professions program at Bergen Community College must possess certain abilities and skills necessary to provide and maintain safe and effective care administered to the patient.
 The candidate must be able to function on an independent level without any intermediary.
 These skills and abilities include: observation, communication, motor skills, cognitive and intellectual skills, behavioral, and social attributes.